tjdragon/AnythingAI/README.md

 - [Vanna](https://vanna.ai/): Let Vanna.AI write your SQL for you
 - [Codeium](https://codeium.com/): The new purpose-built IDE to harness magic
 - [Lite LLM](https://www.litellm.ai/): LM Gateway to provide model access, logging and usage tracking across 100+ LLMs.
+- [Model Context Protocol (MCP)](https://modelcontextprotocol.io/): MCP is an open protocol that standardizes how applications provide context to LLMs.

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.